cksource/ckeditor4-plugin-a11ychecker/README.md

 ]
 ```

-Then you might include it into a build with:
+Then you might include it in the build with:

 ```
 grunt build-full --quail-config="_local/custom.json"
 ```

-#### Including Different Quail Build
+#### Including a Different Quail Build

 You can actually use a totally different custom Quail build.
-To do that provide a path to your custom Quail build using `--quail` option.
+To do that, provide a path to your custom Quail build using the `--quail` option.

+For example:

+``bash
-E.g. `grunt build-full --quail=/libs/js/customQuailBuild`
+grunt build-full --quail=/libs/js/customQuailBuild`
+``

 ## Where Do I Start?

-You should use the `plugins/a11ychecker/samples/index.html` sample to test Accessibility Checker (eg. [ckeditor.dev](http://ckeditor.dev/plugins/a11ychecker/samples/index.html)).
+You should use the `plugins/a11ychecker/samples/index.html` sample to test Accessibility Checker (e.g. [ckeditor.dev](http://ckeditor.dev/plugins/a11ychecker/samples/index.html)).

-Other samples will not work because of the RequireJS dependency, which is not a part of the standard CKEditor distribution.
+Other CKEditor samples will not work because of the RequireJS dependency, which is not a part of the standard CKEditor distribution.

 ## Unit Testing

 Accessibility Checker comes with custom `bender.js` configuration, because it requires some custom Bender plugins that CKEditor does not need.
-You should use `-c` CLI parameter to point the custom config file.
+You should use the `-c` CLI parameter to point to the custom configuration file.

 ```bender server run -H 0.0.0.0 -c plugins/a11ychecker/bender.js```